 This is the end of this lesson.
 But ¡no te apachurres, no te aplanes, no te aplastes! ("Don't get depressed," get it?)
 We have many more lessons on the site!

 Summer is almost over (well, if you live in the northern hemisphere) and after tanning under the sun, enjoying lazy afternoons, lots of oversleeping and all sorts of binging, it's time to get back to work.
 For many of us that means going back to school.
-Time to get up early, grab textbooks, check schedules, study for exams and learn more Spanish.
+Time to get up early, grab textbooks, check schedules, study for exams, and learn more Spanish.

 So let's explore some school-related vocabulary that may not be that new to you, but that you may need to refresh a little, desempolvar tus conocimientos (literally "to dust off your knowledge") as the Spanish expression goes.

-The school supplies are first on the list:
+School supplies are first on the list:

 Como presidente, López Obrador entregará libros y útiles escolares gratuitos